Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         * latency is based on traffic between users and AWS Regions
         * can be associated with HC (failover capability)
         * create multiple records where an IP is mapped to a region
-    * **Failover Routing Policy** - configure a primary and failover host, in case of failed healthcheck on primary DNS record points to the failover
+    * **Failover Routing Policy** - configure a primary and failover host, in case of failed HC on primary DNS record points to the failover
     * **Geolocation Routing Policy** - routing based on user location
         * can specify locaiton by Continent, Country, US State
         * in case of overlapping most precise location is selected